mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-27-daniel-w-portrait.md

 ---
-layout: work
+layout: media
 title: "That weathered look"
-description: "PaperFaces portrait of Daniel W. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Daniel W. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-daniel-w-lg.jpg
   thumb: paperfaces-daniel-w-150.jpg